 Dormancy: When it is, What it is, and Why it is Important for Mushroom Cultivation

-Fall is a great time to think about starting or expanding your shiitake log family.
+Shoulder seasons are a great time to think about starting or expanding your mushroom log family.
 Trees have fallen into dormancy, but leaves are still on the trees which can help with tree identification, ensuring you choose the best tree species for the mushroom you plan on growing.

-Fall is also a good time to view a tree stand critically to visualize which trees need to be removed because they are suppressed by or are suppressing their neighbors.
-These trees can be harvested this fall and inoculated now if your day time temperatures hang around 50°F or more for a few weeks after inoculation.
-If your locale is usually a snowy place in the winter, you can also cut trees now and store in a protected, shady place until inoculation in early spring.
+Why does inoculation usually take place in either fall or spring?
+Fall and spring are good times to view a stand of trees critically to visualize which trees need to be removed because they are suppressed by or are suppressing their neighbors.
+These trees can be harvested and inoculated if your day time temperatures hang around 50°F or more for a few weeks after inoculation.
+If your locale is usually a snowy place in the winter, you can also cut trees in fall and store in a protected, shady place until inoculation in early spring.
 Growers in warmer locations that get just a little snow can cut and inoculate all fall and winter long!

 Tree Dormancy: What and When is it?

 An easy way to explain Dormancy is simply hibernation for trees.
 Dormancy minimizes a plant's interactions with the external environment when the temperatures drop into harsh conditions.
 Plants protect themselves by taking actions such as tightly closing buds to shield them from the killing cold and protect wood vessels from frost cracking.
 Trees go into dormancy in the fall of the year and early dormancy is visible by the first blushes of leaf color.
-Dormancy lasts until the weather warms enough to signal that nutrients can leave the sapwood to form twigs and leaves in the spring of the year.
 Usually once one third of the canopy has changed color it signals dormancy.
 This is a sign that all the interactive functions in the tree have shut down and it is now safe to cut the tree for mushroom wood.
+Dormancy lasts until the weather warms enough to signal that nutrients can leave the sapwood to form twigs and leaves in the spring of the year.
+Once the buds on twigs start to swell and break the tree is no longer in dormancy and we no longer consider it a good time to cut logs.

 Why does dormancy matter for Shiitake cultivation?